m-labs/artiq/doc/manual/getting_started_mgmt.rst

 .. note:: You need to import the ``time`` module, and the ``numpy`` module as ``np``.

 Commit, push and submit the experiment as before.
+Go to the "Datasets" dock of the GUI and observe that a new dataset has been created.
+We will now create a new XY plot showing this new result.

+Plotting in the ARTIQ dashboard is achieved by programs called "applets".
+Applets are independent programs that add simple GUI features and are run as separate processes (to achieve goals of modularity and resilience against poorly written applets).
+Users may write their own applets, or use those supplied with ARTIQ (in the ``artiq.applets`` module) that cover basic plotting.

+Applets are configured through their command line to select parameters such as the names of the datasets to plot.
+The list of command-line options can be retrieved using the ``-h`` option; for example you can run ``python3.5 -m artiq.applets.plot_xy -h`` in a terminal.

-While it is running, go to the "Datasets" dock of the GUI and create a new XY plot showing the new result (you need to edit the applet command line so that it retrieves the ``parabola`` dataset).
-Observe how the points are added one by one to the plot.
+In our case, create a new applet from the XY template by right-clicking on the applet list, and edit the applet command line so that it retrieves the ``parabola`` dataset.
+Run the experiment again, and observe how the points are added one by one to the plot.

 After the experiment has finished executing, the results are written to a HDF5 file that resides in ``~/artiq-master/results/<date>/<hour>-<minute>``.
 Open that file with HDFView or h5dump, and observe the data we just generated as well as the Git commit ID of the experiment (a hexadecimal hash such as ``947acb1f90ae1b8862efb489a9cc29f7d4e0c645`` that represents the data at a particular time in the Git repository).
 The list of Git commit IDs can be found using the ``git log`` command in ``~/artiq-work``.